my1396/Econ-Study/_posts/2022-08-02-Practice-Driving-Amar.md

 -   Entering: middle lane (left lane is left only! don't go there);
     -   note that when you first enter, there is no road marking; use different shade of tarmac as your road marking;
--   On the roundabout, follow you lane and after pass the 1st exit, go to the left lane to exit onto the <span style="color:chartreuse">left lane</span> on the Ring Road;
+-   On the roundabout, follow you lane and after pass the 1st exit, go to the left lane to exit onto the <span style="color:#32CD32">left lane</span> on the Ring Road;
 -   If you somehow on the left lane at the 1st exit, just turn left;
     -   it's safer to follow through, because people on your right might be leaving and if you force to drive on on the roundabout, you might cause a serious accident;